 This hotel offers private suites and private pool villas, giving guests a variety of options when choosing where to stay.

-Its most iconic feature is the Jungle Fish pool bar and the adjacent infinity pool.
+Its most iconic feature is the Jungle Fish pool bar and one of Bali’s most famous infinity pools.
 Sip on a cold drink as you relax by the pool and properly de-stress.
 The hotel also offers an amazing breakfast, top-notch hospitality, and tour services for anyone that wishes to have a tour to Nungnung Waterfall.

 Nungnung Waterfall FAQs

 Can You Swim In Nungnung Waterfall?

 Technically, yes, you can swim in Nungnung Waterfall.
 However, most people don’t because the waterfall is so powerful that it makes the currents quite strong and potentially dangerous.

 How Much Is The Entrance Fee For Nungnung Waterfall?

 The entrance fee for Nungnung Waterfall is 10k IDR for locals, 20k IDR for foreigners, plus 2k IDR for parking.

 Like this post?
 Don’t forget to save it on Pinterest!

 Have you been to Nungnung waterfall in Bali?
 How did it compare to the other waterfalls?
 Let us know about your experience in the comments!